NASA-TROPESS/tutorials_notebooks/Binders/README.md

 # TROPESS Binder Notebooks

-This repo a curated set of BinderHub notebooks for portable, on-demand demonstration of TROPESS notebooks.
+This repo a curated set of [Binder-enabled](https://mybinder.org/) notebooks for portable, on-demand demonstration of TROPESS notebooks.

-Binder enables on-demand execution of a Jupyter notebook that has been pre-configured within [**BinderHub**](https://binderhub.readthedocs.io/en/latest/index.html).
+Binder enables on-demand execution of a Jupyter notebook that has been pre-configured within a [**JupyterHub**](https://jupyterhub.readthedocs.io/en/latest/) server that is launchable from virtually any web browser from nearly anywhere in the world with an internet connection.
+These [Binder-enabled](https://mybinder.org/) notebooks are not intended for operational user, and are purely for testing and demonstration of the programmatic capabilities provided by each notebook.

-These Binder notebooks are a work in progress, and will range from any of the following features/capabilities:
+These [Binder-enabled](https://mybinder.org/) notebooks are a work in progress, and will range from any of the following features/capabilities:
 1. Data search/discovery
 2. Data access/subset/extraction
 3. Data plotting/analysis/visualization